 Is the Norikura Skyline Road worth it?

-The drive is definitely worth it.
-Its view of the Yarigatake and Hodaka Mountain Range is marvelous.
+The drive is definitely worth it and the views of the Yarigatake and Hodaka Mountain Range are marvelous.
+Along the way drivers can enjoy a great panoramic view of the Northern Alps Mountain Range.
 When travelers arrive at the last stop of Tatamihira, they should take a walk around.
 They can enjoy the scenery of alpine plants and Pinus pumilatrees, and can also see groups of birds.
 The end of the road is closed to personal vehicles.
 The only way to get to the end of the road, is to either take a taxi or a bus to Norikura Tatami-daira.
 From Norikura Tatami-daira, hikers then start off on their treks to the nearby mountain peaks.

 How long is the Norikura Skyline Road?